cockroachdb/docs/v1.0/cloud-deployment.md

 ## General Deployment Steps

-If we don't have a guide for your platform, you can deploy CockroachDB to any cloud environment using the following steps:
+If we do not have a guide for your platform, you can deploy CockroachDB to any cloud environment using the following steps:

 1. Create firewall rules to allow TCP communication on the following ports:
   - **26257** (`tcp:26257`) for nodes to join clusters and connect with applications